ranmerc/learn-go-with-tests/11_select/README.md

 `select` allows you to wait on multiple channels.
 The first one to send a value "wins" and the code underneath the case is executed.

+`time.After` returns a `chan` and will send a signal down it after the amount of time you define.

 ### References

 - [Go Concurrency Patterns: Pipelines and cancellation](https://go.dev/blog/pipelines)